I don’t know how I found Upwork (formerly oDesk) years ago, but it was one of the best discoveries I made for my business.

 1. Jobs posted may be fixed or hourly depending on the project.

-2. Set up your client profile and keep it private so that applicants do not have access to your website or contact information.
-Unless you don’t care if they do.
+2. Set up your client profile and keep it private unless you want potential candidates to contact you.

 3. Try posting a small, fixed-price “test” project for your first job posting.